 Same True Gesso Finish

 Our Baltic birch gessoed panels receive the same finish as our main line of icon boards.
 To begin the process of applying gesso, we coat rabbit hide glue on all sides of the board.
 Next, we apply a pure linen cloth by soaking it in the glue and smoothing it over the surface of the board.
 Then we apply another coat of glue over the cloth.
 Once the cloth is dried crisp over the board, we trim the edges off.
 Once again, we apply another coat of glue, this time with a small amount of chalk added to the mixture.
 Finally, we begin the application of many coats of true gesso: a mixture of rabbit skin glue, chalk, and powdered marble, suitable for egg tempera, oil, acrylic, encaustic, and more.
 After tremendous care and attention to detail, through a special technique of eliminating pin holes that are common in all true gesso finishes, as well as much fine sanding, the surface is proven to be like glass to the feel.
-You simply will not find a finer gesso finish than on the boards and panels made at St. John’s Workshop.
+The back receives a smooth shellac finish to seal the wood.
+You simply will not find better boards and panels than those made by St. John’s Workshop.